- [email protected]

-Dr. Kim-Renaud has received major research awards and grants, including three Fulbright awards, twice for Korea and once for Jordan.
+Dr. Kim-Renaud has organized major academic and cultural events concerned with Korean studies.
+She has received major research awards and grants, including three Fulbright awards, twice for Korea and once for Jordan.
 She has won individual research grants from the Korea Foundation, the Korea Research Foundation, the American Council of Learned Societies and the Social Science Research Council, the Academy of Korean Studies, and the ROK Arts and Culture Foundation.
 She has received program and institutional grants for GW from the Korea Foundation, the Korea Research Foundation, as well as the ROK Ministries of Education, of Information, and of Culture.
-She has also won support for GW's Korean program from the Consortium of Universities of the Washington, DC, Metropolitan Area.
+She has also won support for GW's Korean program from the Consortium of Universities of the Washington, DC, Metropolitan Area, among others.

-As a Korean language and culture and international affairs expert, Dr. Kim-Renaud, has testified in U.S. courts for both criminal and civil cases and has been interviewed by various U.S. and Korean media including the U.S. National Public Radio, the New York Times, and the Washington Post, and the Korean KBS, MBC, YTN, and Segye Times.
+Dr. Kim-Renaud has testified in U.S. courts for both criminal and civil cases and has been interviewed by major news media of the world, including the U.S. National Public Radio, the New York Times, and the Washington Post, CBS, and Fox News, The Daily Telegraph-UK, El Mercurio-Chile, The Japan Times, CGTN-China, and the Korean KBS, MBC, YTN, and Segye Times.

 Dr. Kim-Renaud was inducted into two honor societies, Phi Kappa Phi and Phi Beta Delta, and she was elected to the Cosmos Club in 2000.
 In 2002, some thirty colleagues from all around the world contributed articles for a Festschrift dedicated to her entitled Pathways into Korean Language and Culture: Essays in Honor of Young-Key Kim-Renaud.
 In 2003, she received the Global Korea Award (GKA) from the Council on Korean Studies at Michigan State University.
 On the Korean Alphabet Day, October 9, 2006, Dr. Kim-Renaud received the Republic of Korea Order of Cultural Merit, Jade Class (Taehanmin'guk Okkwan Munhwa Hunjang) for her life-time contribution to the advancement of Korean language and culture.
 In 2008 she was chosen as the winner of a Bichumi Grand Award by the Samsung Life Foundation in Korea as the Woman of the Year for Public Service.
 In 2012, she won the “New Writer of the Year Award” from the Korean Literary Society of Washington.